OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-01.md

 ## 1 Chronicles 1:49

-When Shaul died, Baal-hanan the son of Achbor became king in his place.
+Following Shaul's death, Baal-hanan the son of Achbor took the throne.

 ## 1 Chronicles 1:50